 The purpose of the association's LTI is to offer a financial rewards package to key employees based on the long-term performance of the association.
-The Board is the administrator of the LTI.
-The Board has retained the authority to review and approve plan participants, the incentives prior to payment, and the LTI metrics and goals as presented by the CEO and members of management.
-Any additions or deletions to the participant list must be submitted for Board approval prior to the beginning of a performance period (the consecutive 36-month period beginning January 1 and ending December 31).
+The board is the administrator of the LTI.
+The board has retained the authority to review and approve plan participants, the incentives prior to payment, and the LTI metrics and goals as presented by the CEO and members of management.
+Any additions or deletions to the participant list must be submitted for board approval prior to the beginning of a performance period (the consecutive 36-month period beginning January 1 and ending December 31).
 Each participant is assigned an incentive award goal, calculated as a percentage of base salary at the beginning of the performance period at threshold, target and superior performance levels.

-At the beginning of each calendar year, the Board approves the LTI plan objectives for the association and the award formula or matrix by which all awards under this plan are based.
+At the beginning of each calendar year, the board approves the LTI plan objectives for the association and the award formula or matrix by which all awards under this plan are based.
 Since its inception in 2011, the LTI plan established goals and metrics which management and the board felt were long term in nature and fostered the long term health and viability of the association and its stockholders.
 These goals included loan volume growth, operating efficiency and capital distributions to the association's stockholders.
 The association's vision is to be the best provider of agricultural credit using the best people, best service, best financial performance and the best patronage program.
-The Board believes the goals established for the LTI support this vision.
+The board believes the goals established for the LTI support this vision.

-For the LTI performance period 2013-2015, the Board approved the following goal performance measures, weightings and performance goals, which are consistent with goals established for the LTI period 2012-2014 and the LTI period 2011-2013.
+For the LTI performance period 2014-2016, the board approved the following goal performance measures, weightings and performance goals, which are consistent with goals established for the LTI period 2013-2015.

-Performance Goals Performance Measures Target Weight Capital Distributions as a percentage of average loan volume 1.0% 33.3% Three year average Growth Rate for period end of Accrual Loans 4.0% 33.3% Ranking among Farm Credit System's Peer Group of Annual Operating Expenses as % of Net Interest Income plus Other Income 70th percentile of peer group 33.4%
+Performance Goals Performance Measures Target Weight Capital Distributions as a percentage of average loan volume 1.0% 33.3% Three year average Growth Rate for period end of Accrual Loans 5.0% 33.3% Ranking among Farm Credit System's Peer Group of Annual Operating Expenses as % of Net Interest Income plus Other Income 70th percentile of peer group 33.4%